 Initial outline by Ann Forsyth.
 Steps by Joel Koepp and Jason Zimmerman.
 Significant changes were made in version 3.0.
+In 3.1 we added significant work address information.

 Overview

 The initial part of this manual focused on measuring the built environment, with a focus on residential areas.
 This chapter expands those measurements to the work environment (although most of the measures are virtually identical) and to other related topics such as crime, climate and air quality, and traffic.